 - Post on a regular schedule.
-Decide on a sustainable posting schedule, like 1-2 blog posts a week that you publish on the same days each week.
-You might be excited and want to write 7 posts a week, but you will burn out quickly if you try to stick to that schedule.
+Decide on a sustainable posting schedule, like one or two blog posts a week that you publish on the same days each week.
+Make sure to choose a schedule that won’t cause burnout.

 Bloggers make money in a variety of ways.
 The strategy you choose often depends on where you are with your blog.
 For example, a brand new blogger probably won’t be able to make money selling online courses, but they can use display ads or freelance.

-You can use your blog to promote a variety of freelance services, and your services don’t necessarily need to relate to your niche.
+You can use your blog to promote a variety of freelance services, and these services don’t necessarily need to relate to your niche.
 Here are a few ideas:

 - Run Facebook ads for local businesses.
 Digital marketing is an in-demand service, and you can learn more about it here.

 - Manage Pinterest accounts for other bloggers.
-This is promoting other people’s sites on Pinterest, and you can use those skills for your own blog too.
+This is promoting other people’s sites on Pinterest.
+You can use those skills for your own blog as well.

 - Virtual assistant.
-You can perform any number of tasks for other business owners – email management, social media support, bookkeeping, scheduling, etc.
+You can perform any number of tasks for other business owners, including email management, social media support, bookkeeping, scheduling, etc.

 - Freelance writer.
 A lot of bloggers hire freelance writers for their sites, and your blog can act as a portfolio for your writing.

 - Graphic design.
-You can design logos, templates, stationary, printables, and more.
-You can link to clients on your blog, and eventually sell some of your design products.
+You can design logos, templates, stationery, printables, and more.
+Link to clients on your blog to create a portfolio, and you can even sell some of your design products.